Zu34/ValidationForm-js/README.md

 # Form Validation Script
 ## Overview

-**This script provides a comprehensive form validation mechanism using plain JavaScript.
-It validates multiple fields within a form and displays appropriate error messages if the user inputs invalid data.
-The script also includes a reset feature to clear all input fields and error messages.**
+**This script provides a comprehensive form validation mechanism using plain JavaScript Logic.
+It validates multiple fields within a form withiout using ```<form>``` Tag just using ```<input>``` and displays appropriate error messages if the user inputs invalid data.
+The Code also includes a reset feature to clear all input fields and error messages.**

 ## Features
 * Name Validation: Ensures the 'Name' field is not empty.